StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 - Open Input
 - Close Input

-The start signal is HIGH just for one second
+The start signal is HIGH until I will not lost the acutal position sensor.
 - If everything work as expected roof will open/close correcty
 - In case of Worng direction (you want open but it going to close) the board send another Start signal (only one time avoiding ping pong), this can happen in case of shoutdown during roof is moving
 - A timer look for a moviment timeout, if timeout occurred HALT signal is HIGH for 3 second.